joanh3aly/Project-2018/README.md

 ## About This Project

 This is a project for my Python programming module for the GMIT HDip in the science of data analytics.
-It investigates and attempts to classify the 3 varieties of Iris flower using machine learning algorithms.
+It investigates and attempts to classify the 3 varieties of Iris flower in Fisher's Iris Dataset based upon clustering petal length and width using machine learning algorithms.
 I used several Python libraries and machine learning tutorials to achieve this, such as the [Datacamp Unsupervised learning tutorial](https://campus.datacamp.com/courses/unsupervised-learning-in-python/clustering-for-dataset-exploration?ex=1), which are outlined below.
 The aim of this project was to learn some basic unsupervised learning techniques.

 ## Summary of Fisher's Iris Data Set